Sobilo34/100DaysOfCode/Progress_tracker.md

 **Notes:**

 - I revise conditional statements in python particularly If...else statement
-- I built a BMI(Body Mass Index) calculator for an individulat with his height and weight
+- I built a BMI calculator for an individulal user
--
+- The full meaning of BMI is Body Mass Index
+- It return the person's weight(kg) divided by square of his height(m)
+- Formula for BMI = height(m)\weight(kg) ** 2
+- The Program categorizes each individuals to Underweight, Normal weight, Obesed and Clinically Obesed with respect to their BMI

 **Challenges:**
 I also have network Isuue which makes me to submit lately.
 The network Issue is common to all Nigerians